 7. BAND WAGON: This common propaganda method is when the speaker tries to convince us to accept their point of view or else we will miss out on something really good.
 The Band-Wagon technique is often used in advertising.
 Examples: "This is the wave of the future", "Be the first on your block", "Act Now!".
 You might ask yourself "What if I was the only one on my block because no one else was interested (duped)?".

 8. ARTIFICIAL DICHOTOMY: This is when someone tries to claim there are only two sides to an issue and that both sides must have equal presentation in order to be evaluated.
 This technique is used to dupe us into believing there is only one way to look at an issue, when in fact there may be many alternative viewpoints or "sides".
 Like most propaganda techniques it simplifies reality and therefore distorts it, often to the advantage of the speaker.
-A classic example is the "intelligent design" versus "evolution" controversy, or "You are either with us, or against us".
+A classic example is the "intelligent design" versus "evolution" controversy.

 9. HOT POTATO: This is an inflammatory (often untrue) statement or question used to throw an opponent off guard, or to embarrass them.
 Examples "Have you stopped beating your spouse", "When will you pay the taxes you owe?"
 The fact that it may be utterly untrue is irrelevant, because it still brings controversy to the opponent.